nicolas-van/sonant-x/README.md

 A very small JavaScript synthesizer library, suitable for small JavaScript demos or video games.

-Sonant-X was created with video games' sound effects and music in mind.
+Sonant-X was created with video games' sound effects and music in mind, as well as size-restrained demos.
+It supports both the HTML5 Audio object and the Web Audio API.

 Songs for Sonant-X can be composed using [Sonant-X Live](https://github.com/nicolas-van/sonant-x-live).